iayti/iayti/README.md

 ## I'm a Husband, Father and Developer

-* 🔭 I’m currently working on a [.NET 5 Clean Architecture Solution Template][clean]!
+* 🔭 I’m currently working on a [ASP.Net Core 6 Clean Architecture Solution Template][clean]!
 * 🌱 I can put learning first among my interests.
 Because of my curiosity, I add new research topics before I finish.
 Therefore the list goes on and on.
   * 📡 I am eager to try dapr in production level.
       * 🌕 Service to Service Invocation (HTTP/gRPC)